A Message from Dr. Beverlie Dietze

-In each issue there will be: Articles from educators, practitioners and researchers, along with ideas to spark children’s curiosity, play and exploration:
+In each issue there will be articles from educators, practitioners and researchers, along with ideas that might be used to spark children’s curiosity, play and exploration.

 • Books and resources

 Some of the topics that will be highlighted in upcoming issues include:

 • Language nests, literacy, and the great outdoors

 • Creating maker space and STEM in the outdoors

 • The benefits of bugs

 • Outdoor spaces and places from an accessibility lens

 Drop us an email and tell us what you would like to discover in upcoming issues.